eisrael2/A-Pirates-Game-Simulation/Instructions.md

 • Write JUnit tests for two classes.

-Ideas for Extensions:

-• Movable grid (so that you don’t see all of the terrain at the same time).

-• Design mode – in which you design the game by dragging islands etc. Also use other widgets to specify number of islands etc.

-• (Optional) Whirlpools which randomly appear.
-If CC goes down a whirlpool he appears at the exit point.
-(A bit like snakes and ladders).

-• Better polish around the overall game.

-• More challenging adventure.

 Design Patterns:

 The requirements specify that you must use five design patterns.
 Here are some suggestions.
 I strongly suggest that you use the first four* – and then select a fifth one.